tackpablo/nwitter/README.md

 A twitter clone used to learn and explore Google Firebase Authentication, Database and Storage.

+This app was built based on the tutorial from [NomadCoders](https://nomadcoders.co/).

 ### Project Learning Outcomes

 - Learning to read documentation - using Web version 9